fcancelinha/nordern.nvim/README.md

 }
 ```

-#### Bufferline ⚠️
+#### Bufferline

-WIP - still trying to come up with a simple way to inject the theme directly to the plugin
+- This has been integrated directly into the colorscheme, override the colors you don't like in your plugin config.

 ## 💧 Acknowledgements